Skip to content

 expressiveCode.terminalWindowFallbackTitle

-# Weekly: sync remote updates
+# Weekly: pull remote updates

-ctxloom remote sync
+ctxloom remote pull

 # Monthly: review and clean up profiles